vegaprotocol/documentation/versioned_docs/version-v0.50.2/node-operators/network-restarts.md

 ### Step 3: Restart the network

-The validators can now restart the network.
+The validators can then restart the network.
 Once 2/3+1 of validators are online the network should start produce blocks.

 ### Deprecated
 The Ethereum event forwarder is no longer required.
 This should be removed from your infrastructure and not started.
 This service has been re-written and is now integrated in the Vega core node.